gradle/gradle/design-docs/managed-model.md

 ### Collections

+- Implement `add()` and treat it as adding a reference, and remove() and treat it as removing a reference.
 - Collections of value elements
+- Collections of collections
 - Map type collections
 - Ordered collections
 - Semi ordered collections (e.g. command line, where some elements have an order relationship)